must23/av-lab.github.io/2-datasets/shuttle.md

 <h1 style="text-align:center"> <a href="https://drive.google.com/drive/folders/1pLg3zBLOQqoy38PMSnsyeirGmGAAIQVU"> Download here </a></h1>

-The dataset includes around twenty minutes of unlabeled data (A set of 8 LiDARs, Monochrome Cameras, IMU, GPS) captured from an EasyMile Gen2 Autonomous Shuttle that is deployed in Khalifa University, SAN Campus, UAE.
+The dataset includes around twenty minutes of unlabeled data (A set of 8 LiDARs, Monochrome Cameras, IMU, GPS) captured from an autonomous shuttle deployed in Khalifa University, SAN Campus, UAE.
 The vehicle is driving autonomously in a mixed traffic site inside the university campus, featuring different types of vehicles (sedans, SUVs, buses) as well as pedestrians on sidewalks, crossings, and on the road.
-Data provided in a rosbag, with all transforms between sensors recorded.
+Data is provided in a rosbag format, with all transforms between sensors recorded.

 Table I: Topics and datatypes